About

 NOTE: If it happens that the singular and plural of a given field are the

-same then the plural will get suffixed with _translations
+same then the plural will get suffixed with _translations.

-E.g. If there was a field called news
+E.g. If there was a field called news it's getters and setters would be

-for the current translation and news_translations
+news for the current translation and news_translations for the

 translations hash.